 We’ve compiled the most common fees so you know exactly what to expect when starting your New York LLC.

-If you want our help, we can form your New York LLC for only $49.
-Just click the Start My Business button below.
+If you want our help, we can form your New York LLC for only $0 plus state fees.
+Just click Start my LLC button.

 We’ll break down the LLC cost in New York, and then show you how to start your LLC.

 How much it costs to start an LLC in New York:

 $205: The New York LLC filing fee is

 $205.
 You’ll pay this fee when you file your Articles of Organization.

 Note: If you would also like a copy of your Articles of Organization, you will pay a $5 state fee for a plain copy, or $10 for a certified copy.

 Once you’ve filed your Articles of Organization, there are a few other fees you need to consider.